krayushkin/stm32flash/README.md

 * add `-G <gpiochip_name>` option for specifying gpiochip name

 Tested only with STM32F103C8, STM32F105RB, STM32F030C8 mcu, but must for other stm32flash supported microcontrollers.
-Thanks to original authors of
+Thanks to original authors of stm32flash utility.

 Usage
 -----